-Diamondhead is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Mississippi.
-With a population of 8,180 people and just one neighborhood, Diamondhead is the 45th largest community in Mississippi.
+Diamondhead is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Mississippi.
+With a population of 9,529 people and three constituent neighborhoods, Diamondhead is the 45th largest community in Mississippi.

 Diamondhead real estate is some of the most expensive in Mississippi, although Diamondhead house values don't compare to the most expensive real estate in the U.S.

-Diamondhead is a decidedly white-collar town, with fully 88.19% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Diamondhead is a town of professionals, managers and sales and office workers.
-There are especially a lot of people living in Diamondhead who work in management occupations (13.19%), teaching (11.61%) and sales jobs (11.46%).
+Diamondhead is a decidedly white-collar city, with fully 85.46% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Diamondhead is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Diamondhead who work in management occupations (20.17%), healthcare (15.65%), and office and administrative support (10.83%).

 Also of interest is that Diamondhead has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Diamondhead is a great place for families with children to consider.
 First of all, many other families with children live here, making Diamondhead a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Diamondhead has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Diamondhead’s overall crime rate is lower than average for the country.